 Dr Eva Pyrihová.
 Former postdoc (2020-2023), now researcher at the Institute of Biotechnology, Prague, Czechia.

 Gillian Tawse.
-Former MSc-student (2022-2023).
+Former MSc-student (2022-2023), now technician at NordicDX, Norway.

 Ine Holand.
 Former MSc-student (2022-2023).